When goods and services tax was introduce to India it changed the way taxes worked. But what is GST? We’ll take a closer look.

 - Integrated goods and services Tax (IGST): This tax is collected by the central government for inter-state sales (between two states).

-- Simplification of taxes: GST replaces a plethora of indirect taxes with a single tax, significantly simplifying the tax system.
+- Simplification of taxes: GST replaces a number of indirect taxes with one single tax, significantly simplifying the tax system.

-- Removal of cascading effect: The credit mechanism under GST removes the cascading effect of taxes (tax on tax), making goods and services more affordable.
+- Removal of cascading effect: The credit mechanism under GST removes the cascading effect of taxes, so called tax on tax, making goods and services more affordable.

-- Boost to the economy: By streamlining the tax structure, GST has the potential to attract more investments, thereby boosting the economy.
+- Boost to the economy: By streamlining the tax structure, GST has the potential to attract more investments and boost the economy.